kevintruong/til/Synchronization,-Part-1:-Mutex-Locks.md

     return NULL;
 }
 ```
-This process runs a slower because we lock and unlock the mutex a million times, which is expensive - at least compared with incrementing a variable.
+This process runs slower because we lock and unlock the mutex a million times, which is expensive - at least compared with incrementing a variable.
 (And in this simple example we didn't really need threads - we could have added up twice!)
 A faster multi-thread example would be to add one million using an automatic(local) variable and only then adding it to a shared total after the calculation loop has finished:
 ```C
     int local = 0;
     for (i = 0; i < 10000000; i++) {